instructlab/community/CONTRIBUTOR_ROLES.md

 - You make and approve technical design decisions.
 - You set technical direction and priorities.
 - You define milestones and releases.
-- You mentor and guide Reviewers, and contributors to the project.
+- You mentor and guide contributors to the project.
 - You ensure the continued health of the project.
+- You are responsive to review requests.
+- You review assigned PRs that are related to your area of expertise.
+- You focus on quality and correctness, including testing code and factoring content.
+- You are responsible for project quality control via code reviews.
 - You perform adequate test coverage to confidently release.
 - The tests that you perform are passing reliably (i.e. not flaky) and are fixed when they fail.
 - You ensure that a healthy process for discussion and decision making is in place.